garethflowers/vscode-portable/README.md

 on the machine you run it on, so you can take it with you wherever you go.

 ## Download
 All downloads available [in the Relases section][1].
-Visual Studio Code is packaged as an online installer and complete zip file.
+Visual Studio Code Portable is packaged as an online installer and complete zip file.

  [1]: https://github.com/garethflowers/vscode-portable/releases/latest